-Story with Gaps Test is designed to find out the counterparts of English scalar particle even.
-The test cosists of text with (1) six gaps (marked with numbers) whose context in English demands the use of scalar additives, and (2) three filler gaps (signed with letters) whose context does not require the use of scalar particle.
+Story with Gaps Test is designed to find the counterparts of the English scalar particle even.
+The test consists of a text with (1) six gaps marked with numbers whose context in English demands the use of scalar additives, and (2) three filler gaps marked with letters whose context does not require the use of scalar particles.

 Have the text translated into the object language.
-Note that we provide text in which the gaps are filled in with the proper words (written in italics).
-Before presenting the text to the informant, all the itelicized words from gaps should be removed.
+Note that in the text the gaps are filled in with the appropriate words written in italics.
+Before presenting the text to the informant, all italicized words should be removed.

-Present the text with empty gaps to your informant and ask him or her to fill in the gaps with the proper words.
+Present the text with empty gaps (i.e., without the italicized words) to your informant and ask him or her to fill in the gaps with the appropriate words.
 You can use the following instructions: